Come and enjoy enjoy some of the best slackpacking hiking trails in South Africa.

 Hiking Trail Prices

-The prices of the trails per person vary, depending on the particular trail chosen, the number of nights involved, whether a guided rock art walk is included and the number of persons in the group.
-Normally the maximum group size is six persons, due to accommodation and transport limitations.
+The prices of the trails per person vary, depending on the particular trail chosen, the number of nights involved, whether you choose to include a guided rock art walk and the number of persons in the group.
+The maximum group size varies from trail to trail, depending on accommodation and transport limitations.
+The maximum group sizes are shown below for each trail.
 Smaller groups are accepted, but the cost per person then increases.
-Contact the Reservation Office for prices for the eight night and seven days Cederberg 100 Trail and for special offers which are often available on the other trails.
-For our other trails the price ranges per person per trail for groups of six from 1 March 2013 to 28 February 2014 are as follows:
+Contact the Reservation Office for special offers which are often available on the our trails.
+For our trails the price per person per trail for the maximum group sizes from March 2022 to February 2023 are as follows:

-Price ranges per person per trail for groups of only two persons up to 28 February 2014, for example, are as follows:
+Price ranges per person per trail for groups of only two persons, from March 2022 to February 2023, for example, are as follows:

 Should you wish to explore opportunities for arranging your own hiking trip at a lower cost than these full-service slackpacking trails we suggest that you consult the “Do-it-Yourself” section of the “Other Activities” page in this website.
 There you will find information on the accommodation available in various Moravian mission villages and the interesting hiking opportunities in the vicinity of each village.